dbursztynowski/cl_demo/README2.md

 #### Note: Mastering the installation of the environment and loop deployment process as outlined in README1.md is required to sucessfully recreate Demo-2.

-The overall workflow within the demo is depicted in Figure 1 below.
+In the demo we a set of loop components (custom controllers) similar to the one employed in Demo-1.
+That should facilitate transition to Demo-2 one Demo-1 has been made familiar with by the reader.
+The setup of the loop and overall workflow within the demo is depicted in Figure 1 below.

 **_Figure 1.
-Demo setup with external applications in the form of OPA policy engine._**
+Demo workflow with external applications in the form of OPA policy engine._**
 ```mermaid
 flowchart LR
 M[Prometheus + Monitored & Managed Objects] -->|measurement - #UE sessions is a compound Prometheus record| X(Proxy Pod)